Faculty Development Programs

 Q: Who determines whether a requested grant is awarded?

 A: The Faculty Development Advisory Committee, comprised of representatives from each academic unit except the School of Law, deliberate on Drake Research Grant proposals and Sabbatical Fellowship applications, and advise the Provost on whether or not to grant the requested funds.
 These deliberations occur after Deans have reviewed, commented on, and ranked proposals.
-Proposals for Faculty Development and Enrichment Grants received during the summer and early fall (May 15 through late September) are reviewed by the Associate Provost for Curriculum and Assessment, and, on occasion, the Provost, with input from members of the Faculty Development Advisory committee whose specific expertise relates to the nature of the proposal.
-Proposals for Faculty Development and Enrichment Grants received during the Academic Year are reviewed by the Faculty Development Advisory Committee.
 The Provost has the final discretion to approve recommendations of the Faculty Development Advisory Committee.
+Proposals for Faculty Development and Enrichment Grants are reviewed by the Associate Provost for Curriculum and Assessment, and, on occasion, the Provost.
+At times the Associate Provost will seek input from members of the Faculty Development Advisory committee whose specific expertise relates to the nature of the proposal.
 Undergraduate Assistantships are reviewed by an ad hoc panel convened by the Director of Student Financial Planning.

 Q: Who sits on the Faculty Development Advisory Committee?